-- Problem: who sent this message?
+Problem: who sent this message?

-- Best solution: the actual person appears to confirm it

-- Not feasible.

-- Best practical solution: Sender includes some data that only they could have created

-- But how could only they have created it?

-Because only they had the key to do so!

-- Attacker: Get that key!
+- Best practical solution: Sender includes some data that only they could have created - But how could only they have created it?
+Because only they had the key to do so! - Attacker: Get that key!
 Or fool you into validating against the wrong key!